 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

 On our third page, we are showing details of the foundation and also the programming of the reinforcement bar bending.
-When you place reinforcement materials inside the concrete, there are certain requirements on how that metal should work together.
-And these tables speak of different sizes of bar, and the sizes of the bars are typically the diameter of the reinforcement bar.
+When you place reinforcement materials inside the concrete, there are certain requirements for how that metal should work together.
+These tables refer to different sizes of bar, and the sizes of the bars are typically the diameter of the reinforcement bar.

 A bar number 3 would be three-eighths of an inch in diameter.
-A number 4 would be four-eighths or half an inch in diameter.
-And this is information that talks about how to handle the bending of the reinforcement bar inside the concrete.
+A number 4 would be four-eighths, or half an inch, in diameter.
+This is information that explains how to handle the bending of the reinforcement bar inside the concrete.

-One thing you will notice about the structural details is that these details are actually being drawn on a scale.
-It is not the norm that the structural details are on a scale.
-They are usually representative.
+One thing you will notice about the structural details is that these details are actually being drawn to scale.
+It is not the norm for structural details to be to scale—they are usually representative.

-In general, structural details are not drawn on a scale.
+In general, structural details are not drawn to scale.
 Again, they are representative.
-Their notes indicate what needs to be done where the dimensions are needed.
+The notes indicate what needs to be done and where dimensions are needed.

 Those dimensions are specified.
-Structural engineering is one of the few disciplines whose plans are not usually on a scale.
-If I zoom in on this area, you can see the note here, NTS.
+Structural Engineering is one of the few disciplines whose plans are not usually drawn to scale.
+If I zoom in on this area, you can see the note here: NTS (Not to Scale).

-So again, the plans are not on a scale.
-But looking at the dimensions, you see in this particular example that the steel continues.
-And they are superimposed on other conditions of steel due to the structural requirements that are happening.
+So again, the plans are not to scale.
+But looking at the dimensions, you see in this particular example that the steel continues and is superimposed on other conditions of steel due to the structural requirements that are occurring.

 Right there, for example, at that intersection.
-So, these are some details of the cementation.
+These are some details of the foundation.
 I continue with some details of the structure.

-The way structural engineering tends to present its information is from the bottom up because that is how we build a building, from scratch.
-So, the previous page was more about cement and base information.
-Now we are seeing the connections between the cements and the buildings themselves.
+The way Structural Engineering tends to present its information is from the bottom up, because that is how we build a building—from the ground up.
+The previous page was more about cement and base information.
+Now we are seeing the connections between the concrete and the building itself.

-You can see that we are showing the cutting walls program right here, and again.
-Cutting walls are what helps the building to withstand earthquakes very well.
-We have a cutting wall mark or a cutting wall symbol.
+You can see that we are showing the shear wall program right here.
+Shear walls are what help the building to withstand earthquakes very well.
+We have a shear wall mark or a shear wall symbol.

-And then there is information here regarding the types of plywood and the nailing program that needs to happen on those cutting walls to make them work properly.
-So, in the plans we will see these cutting wall marks.
+There is also information here regarding the types of plywood and the nailing pattern that needs to be followed on those shear walls to make them work properly.
+In the plans, we will see these shear wall marks.
 You can see that we have observations, which are essentially details that we will find elsewhere within the set.

-For example, if you think of this area here as a window or this area in here as a door.
-This simply shows the types of marking that are needed to properly support the door head.
-And then I have the frame or the side of the door here.
+For example, if you think of this area here as a window or this area as a door, this simply shows the types of reinforcement that are needed to properly support the door head.
+Then I have the frame or the side of the door here.

-You can see, for example, that if my opening is here, I have my members, my vertical members here.
-I have my connection of support right here, which again, keeps the building in place in case of earthquakes.
-So, again, that's a support.
+You can see, for example, that if my opening is here, I have my vertical members here.
+I have my connection of support right here, which again helps keep the building in place in the event of an earthquake.
+So again, that's a support.

-Again, this sheet is showing the frame of the wall.
-You can see that I am showing particular connections that are happening right here.
-This is the frame that simply shows where you have two corners joining, where this wall crosses with this wall.
+This sheet is also showing the frame of the wall.
+You can see that I am showing particular connections happening right here.
+This is the frame that shows where two corners join—where one wall intersects with another.

-That this information shows how they want the beams to be placed so that they support each other properly.
-What is also happening is that once we finish the frame, we will end up placing some plasterboard.
-Plasterboard on the walls of this corner.
+This information shows how the beams are intended to be placed so that they support each other properly.
+Also, once we finish the frame, we will place plasterboard.
+Plasterboard will go on the walls at this corner.

-And we will also take advantage of this corner condition to nail our plasterboards into the appropriate frame.
+We will also take advantage of this corner condition to nail our plasterboard into the appropriate framing.